ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 .. code-block:: shell-session

     mkpasswd --method=sha-512

-If this utility is not installed on your system (e.g. you are using OS X) then you can still easily generate these passwords using Python.
+If this utility is not installed on your system (e.g. you are using macOS) then you can still easily generate these passwords using Python.
 First, ensure that the `Passlib <https://bitbucket.org/ecollins/passlib/wiki/Home>`_ password hashing library is installed: